Monitor ExoPlayer (Android)

 Globally declare

-To globally declare the ExoPlayer instance and FastPixBaseExoPlayer in your Android application.
+You need to globally declare the ExoPlayer instance and FastPixBaseExoPlayer in your Android application.
 A global declaration ensures that these objects can be accessed throughout the lifecycle of your activity or application where required.

 import ...